Hackers News Hackers News

 Copilot Agent Issue body (HTML comment) Git commit GITHUB_TOKEN, COPILOT_API_TOKEN, +2 more $500

-All three vulnerabilities share the same architectural flaw: untrusted GitHub data flows into an AI agent that holds production secrets and unrestricted tool access in the same runtime.
+All three vulnerabilities stem from a fundamental architectural flaw: the uncontrolled flow of untrusted GitHub data into an AI agent that simultaneously possesses production secrets and unrestricted tool access within the same runtime environment.

-• Require human approval gates before agents perform outbound actions or access credentials.
+• Mandate Human Approval Gates: Introduce mandatory human review and approval steps before AI agents can execute outbound actions or access sensitive credentials.

-• Audit all AI agent integrations in CI/CD pipelines and monitor Actions logs for anomalous credential-access patterns.
+• Audit and Monitor AI Agent Integrations: Conduct regular security audits of all AI agent integrations within CI/CD pipelines and actively monitor Actions logs for any anomalous credential access patterns or suspicious activity.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.